All Episodes

 Here's the rest of the bite.

-Instead of Washington gimmicks, like a three-month gas tax holiday that will only pad oil company profits, We need to do what I called for months ago, and pass a second stimulus package that provides energy rebate checks for working families, a fund to help families avoid foreclosure, and increased assistance for states that have been hard hit by the economic downturn.
+Of Washington gimmicks, like a three-month gas tax holiday that will only pad oil company profits, we need to do what I called for months ago and pass a second stimulus package that provides energy rebate checks for working families, a fund to help families avoid foreclosure, and increased assistance for states that have been hard hit by the economic downturn.

-States that have been hard hit by the economic downturn.
+States that have been hard hit with the economic down, the governments.

 Do what I call for months ago, pass a second stimulus package that provides energy rebate.